Tonal Director

 I'm no Tonal Director.
 But I have worked for several fine builders, and had my own workshop for about 40 years.
 I've worked on a lot of organs and voiced, tonally finished, and rebuilt/revoiced a bunch.
 I've developed with some ideas and tools that could be useful to you.
 And I have a large library of historic and contemporary pipe scales.
 This website is a work in progress.
 I have a lot of material, which is constantly being added, so keep checking back!
 I'm not a scholar or historian.
 These are just my personal notes, gathered over a lifetime; so don't expect them to be properly referenced or attributed.

-I start with a small booklet, describing what scales are, their history, how to lay them out, how to plot them on a graph, and about Topfer.
+I start with a small booklet describing how pipes work, what scales are, their history, how to lay them out, how to plot them on a graph, and about Topfer.
+Then we look at how to adjust the loudness of organs to match the size and acoustics of the church.
 Next we look at some specialised organs: box organs, miniature organs and practice machines, which require special scales and voicing.
-Then we look at how to adjust the loudness of organs to match the size and acoustics of the church.
-Next, we look at a bunch of historical and modern example organs, giving some scales and voicing measurements.
+We look at a bunch of historical and modern example organs, giving some scales and voicing measurements.
 Finally, we look at some suggestions for rebuilding and revoicing existing organs.

 A list of topics: